TrackerControl/tracker-control-android/README.md

 *GDPR Requests:* For the GDPR requests, the templates from the website [My Data Done Right](https://www.mydatadoneright.eu/) by the NGO "Bits of Freedom" were adopted.

 *Country Visualisation*: TrackerControl offers to visualise the countries to which trackers sent data.
-The code stems from the [KOALA Project](https://github.com/OxfordHCC/xray-koala-hero/) at the University of Oxford.
+The code was kindly offerd by [Takuma Seno](https://github.com/takuseno/GeoMap).
 To map IP addresses to countries, TrackerControl includes GeoLite2 data created by MaxMind, available from <https://www.maxmind.com>.

 ## License